terabitbaci/capstone-lego-inventory/README.md

 I want to look for and click on the item from my search so I can view details of the item, add it to my inventory, or put it on my wishlist

-// new

-Plan a Build
+// Plan a Build
 as a logged-in user
 I want to enter a planned build by set or MOC number so I can generate build calculations

-Do Build Calculations
+// Build Calculation
 as a logged-in user
-I want to enter a planned build by set or MOC number so I can see what parts the set requires, how many parts I have, what parts I need to complete the build, and add those parts to my wishlist
+I want to view the build calculations so I can see how many parts I have, how many parts I need to complete the build, and add those parts to my wishlist

 Generate a Checklist